Employee Life Insurance

 Employee Benefits Division

 Please note, if a COBRA enrollment form is not submitted by the due date, all rights to continue enrollments in the State group insurance plans will end and all rights to the continuation of coverage under COBRA will have been forfeited.

-The premiums for COBRA coverage will be billed on a monthly basis, and must be paid-in-full in advance.
+Premiums for COBRA coverage will be billed on a monthly basis, and must be paid in full in advance.
 For those with premium payments in good standing, there is an opportunity each year, during a special COBRA open enrollment period, to make any changes in coverage desired for the next benefit year.

 Once enrolled, eligibility for COBRA continuation will end if:

-Under the Workers’ Disability Compensation Act of 1969, if death results from the personal injury of an employee, his or her dependents may be entitled to compensation for up to 500 weeks.
+Under the Workers Disability Compensation Act of 1969, if death results from the personal injury of an employee, his or her dependents may be entitled to compensation for up to 500 weeks.
 A separate benefit under this Act may also be available to cover the reasonable cost of the employee's funeral and burial, up to a maximum of $6,000.
-CMI, a York Risk Services Company is responsible for determining whether or not either of these benefits are payable under the Act.
+York Risk Services Group is responsible for determining whether or not either of these benefits are payable under the Act.

-The employee's Human Resources Office should notify CMI, a York Risk Services Company that the employee's death has occurred.
-Surviving dependents or other claimants should also contact CMI, a York Risk Services Company directly to file a claim as soon as possible, but no later than two years from the date of death.
+The employee's Human Resources Office should notify York Risk Services Group that the employee's death has occurred.
+Surviving dependents or other claimants should also contact York Risk Services Group directly to file a claim as soon as possible, but no later than two years from the date of death.